Data-Analytics-for-beginners/DataAnalyticsCourse/lesson1.md

 - What Python Can Do With Sentinel-2: A Beginner’s Guide, https://medium.com/tierra-insights/what-python-can-do-with-sentinel-2-a-beginners-guide-da1721115ff0
 - How to Handle Skewed Data: A Guide for Data Scientists, https://medium.com/gopenai/how-to-handle-skewed-data-a-guide-for-data-scientists-84187ba7f805
 - Python Statistical Analysis: A Comprehensive Comparison, https://medium.com/@shouke.wei/python-statistical-analysis-a-comprehensive-comparison-ab6286693219
+- A library in Python which helps you with hypothesis and statistical models, https://medium.com/top-python-libraries/a-library-in-python-which-helps-you-with-hypothesis-and-statistical-models-cb88b714830e
 -

 # PCA